jonkster/YAAXI/boxes/README.md

 	switches, get encoder values etc.

+### 4. Write some simple tests in the XPlane simulation script.

-### 4. Using the existing script box.sh as a guide, add any test messages that can
-be used to establish the system is working without having to fire up XPlane repeatedly.
+Using the existing script box.sh as a guide, add any test messages that can be used to establish the system is working without having to fire up XPlane repeatedly.

+### 5. Test the device

+Use the simulatePlugin.sh shell script to test the device.
+It mimics the behaviour of the XPlane plugin and will run what you have set up in the box.sh file.
+NB it requires netcat.